-Chief Information Officer: Norwich has named Francis (Frank) Moore, of Spanaway, Wash., as Chief Information Officer (CIO) at Norwich University beginning July 5, 2017.
-Since 2000, Moore has served as the Chief Information Officer at two universities: Longwood University, Va. and Pacific Lutheran University, Wash.
-At both institutions, he was responsible for all ITS budgeting and strategic planning, ensuring that the ITS plan dovetailed appropriately with the University’s strategic plan.
-In addition to performing the traditional CIO duties at Norwich University, Moore will teach several computer science and computer security and information assurance classes.
+Chief information officer: Norwich has named Francis (Frank) Moore, of Spanaway, Washington, as chief information officer at Norwich University beginning July 5, 2017.
+Since 2000, Moore has served as the chief information officer at two universities: Longwood University, Virginia. and Pacific Lutheran University, Washington.
+At both institutions, he handled information technology services budgeting and strategic planning.
+Besides performing the traditional chief information officer duties at Norwich University, Moore will teach several computer science and computer security and information assurance classes.

 These two positions are newly created.

-“With the addition of these two positions to our university leadership team, we are well positioned as an institution to deliver a world-class education to our future leaders as we usher in our bicentennial in 2019 and envision the next phase of Norwich University,” said President Richard W. Schneider.
+“With the addition of these two positions to our university leadership team, we are well positioned as an institution to deliver a world-class education to our future leaders as we usher in our bicentennial in 2019 and envision the next phase of Norwich University,” President Richard W. Schneider said.

-Dean of the College of National Services: Norwich has named Air Force Colonel Andrew Hird (pictured) as dean of the College of National Services, which oversees Reserve Officer Training Corps (ROTC) programs at Norwich through the departments of Army Military Science, Aerospace Studies, and Naval Science.
+College of National Services dean: Norwich named Air Force Col. Andrew Hird (pictured) as dean of the College of National Services, which oversees Reserve Officer Training Corps (ROTC) programs at Norwich through the departments of Army Military Science, Aerospace Studies and Naval Science.